-Table 2.
+Table 3.
 The conceptual model of the food web structure formed the basis of our linear inverse model (LIM).
 See section “Structure” for description.

-Table 3.
+Table 4.
 Nomenclature of symbols used in calculation of network indices (Kones et al., 2009).
-Assuming that a system has n compartments, and the flow value T_ij is defined as a sink-to-source flow (i.e., j→i) (Latham, 2006).
+Assuming that a system has n compartments, and the flow value Tij is defined as a sink-to-source flow (i.e., j→i) (Latham, 2006).
 The compartment imports to the internal network is labeled with 0, the destination of usable exports (secondary production) is labeled n + 1, and the destination of unusable exports (respiration/dissipation) is labeled n + 2 (Hirata & Ulanowicz, 1984).

-Table 4.
+Table 5.
 Formula of the network indices; see Table 3. for the symbols.